Self-Chef-ficient/recipe-retrieval-/README.md

 # recipe-retrieval-api

+## Building Docker image

-Build docker image using the command docker build -t <name> .
+docker build -t recipe-retrieval .

-Run the docker image using the command docker run
+## Run docker image

+docker run -d recipe-retrieval

-Do a post call on localhost:5000/getRecipe by passing an image to get recipes
+Do a POST request on 127.0.0.1:5000/getRecipe with data in below format to get a response